Exhibition charts demise of brutalist Hampshire landmark

 A new exhibition at a south-east London gallery records the final days of Fawley Power Station in Hampshire, which the Twentieth Century Society tried to get listed in recognition of its architectural merit.

-The building, constructed between 1965 and 1971 to designs by Farmer and Dark, was an oil-fired power station boasting a 198m chimney that towered over the New Forest and the waters of the Solent.
+The building, built between 1965 and 1971 to designs by Farmer and Dark, was an oil-fired power station boasting a 198m chimney that towered over the New Forest and the waters of the Solent.

-The C20 society argued the building could have a future similar to Giles Gilbert Scott’s Bankside Power Station, converted into the Tate Modern gallery by Herzog & de Meuron in the late 1990s.
+The C20 society argued the brutalist building could have a future similar to Giles Gilbert Scott’s Bankside Power Station, converted into the Tate Modern gallery by Herzog & de Meuron in the late 1990s.